Skip to main content

 His handlers turned to Edward Bernays.
 Freud's nephew.
 The father of PR.

 Bernays didn't try to change Coolidge.
+He changed how people saw him.

 He invited Broadway stars to White House breakfast.
 Celebrities.
 Society figures.
 When photographers captured the president surrounded by laughing entertainers, it humanized him instantly.